oktadev/okta-blog/_source/_posts/2021-10-04-spring-boot-spa.md

 Take a look at [this Spring blog post](https://spring.io/blog/2015/06/08/cors-support-in-spring-framework) for more info on Spring Boot and CORS.

-## Configure The Resource Server For Okta Auth
+## Configure the Resource Server for Okta Auth

 You should already have used the Okta CLI to either register a new account or log into an existing account.
 If not, please do so now.
 From a bash shell, type `okta login`, you should see a message that says something like: `Okta Org already configured: https://dev-133337.okta.com/`.
 This is your Okta base domain.